mikich-k2v/K2View-Academy/articles/TDM/tdm_architecture/02_tdm_database.md

 # TDM Database

 TDM settings and TDM tasks are kept in a dedicated PostgreSQL DB.
-The TDM, TDM GUI and task execution processes connect to the TDM DB to get or update TDM settings or  tasks.
+The TDM GUI and task execution processes connect to the TDM DB to get or update TDM settings or tasks.

 The following table lists the TDM tables and their description.